 Where kids learn with a billion-dollar smile

 The lanes leading to this primary school in Charamah, a small village, some 15 kilometers away from Kanker, were narrow.
-It was my second day of field visit in Chhattisgarh, and I had already been to four schools, which, like most government schools in the state, had a dilapidated building, damp classrooms, barren playgrounds.
+It was my second day of field visit in Chhattisgarh, and I had already been to four schools, which, like most government schools in the state, had a dilapidated building with damp classrooms and barren playgrounds.

 But this schools was different-- the manicured lawn in the front of the school had a variety of plants, there was a colourful play area that was created using waste material.